Brand – Nittaku

 The Nittaku Acoustic Ping Pong Paddle is a blade that moves quickly.
 If you play near to the table, you may be able to save power.
 When playing a game, it would be good if you did not use unnecessary force.
 Since this blade’s sweet spot is bigger, it may provide a more accurate shot for players.

 When I try to do some sidespins, it’s clear that the ball reacts rapidly after making contact with the blade.
-There appears to be a hastened procedure, which makes me think of the blade as a catapult.
 The Acoustic blade has a sharpness and hardness about it.
 You can play a balanced game with this paddle.

 - Type: All-round